Ford Transit hybrid van review

 Overall, there’s no perceptible difference between the standard Transit Custom and this plug-in hybrid version in terms of driving experience.
 In the latter, you’ll need to unlock the fuel filler cap from inside the cabin, but that’s the only noticeable change.

 The official fuel economy of nearly 92mpg looks like an enormous improvement over a typical diesel Transit, but – as is the case with all plug-in hybrids – this assumes you’ll make full use of the battery power, with regular charges.
 The more you can plug in, the better your fuel economy will be.

-The CO2 emissions figure of 60g/km also relies on regular battery use, although Ford has a trick up its sleeve here: the Transit Custom PHEV uses 'geofencing' technology to work out when it’s entered low-emission zones, such as the London ULEZ.
+The CO2 emissions figure of 60g/km also relies on regular battery use, although Ford has a trick up its sleeve here: the Transit Custom PHEV uses 'geofencing' technology to work out when it has entered a low-emission zone, such as the London ULEZ.
 You can pre-programme the software using the infotainment screen, and it means the van will automatically switch to electric-only drive in areas where tailpipe emissions incur fees.

 Available in Van and Kombi bodystyles (customers have the option of the eight-seat Tourneo Custom PHEV minibus as well, don’t forget), the Ford Transit Custom plug-in hybrid is a welcome addition to the manufacturer's line-up.
 Electric running with little compromise on carrying capacity is ideal, but the only downside is the price: excluding VAT, it starts from a few hundred pounds shy of £40,000, which is a lot to pay up front.

 The prospect of low running costs – especially for those working in a low-emission zone – should be enough to justify the initial outlay, however.
 For a more detailed look at the Ford Transit Custom PHEV, read on for the rest of our in-depth review.